 Appraised Property Values.
-Seevers Jordan Ziegenmeyer, Rocklin, California (the "Appraiser"), has prepared an appraisal of 143 of the 153 Taxable Parcels within the District, dated May 4, 2015, which estimates the value of the undeveloped Taxable Parcels as of May 1, 2015 (the "Appraisal").
+Seevers Jordan Ziegenmeyer, Rocklin, California (the "Appraiser"), has prepared an appraisal of 143 of the 153 Taxable Parcels within the District, dated May 4, 2015, which estimates the value of the not fully developed Taxable Parcels as of May 1, 2015 (the "Appraisal").
 The Taxable Parcels not subject to the Appraisal are the ten fully developed parcels within the District.
 The Appraisal is attached to this Official Statement as Appendix B. The Appraisal estimates the value of 143 of the 153 existing parcels (comprising 235 of the 245 lots) in the District (collectively, the "Appraised Parcels").
 The Appraised Parcels includes Subdivisions 9223 and 9224, the Large Lot parcels.
+The Appraised Parcels do not include the two Prepaid Lots.